0xPolygonID/docs/docs/issuer/issuer-demo.md

 For this tutorial, we will be using a customized Schema named `ProofOfDaoLongevity` that attests to someone's `entryDate` inside a DAO.
 You can find more info about that schema and how to [create a custom Schema](schema.md).

-To create a credential, the Polygon ID app must be installed on your mobile.
+To create a credential, the optimism ID app must be installed on your mobile.

-1. On the [Issuer website](https://issuer-demo.polygonid.me/), click **Sign up**.
+1. On the [Issuer website](https://issuer-demo.optimismid.me/), click **Sign up**.

    ![](/img/signup.png)